Intermodal vs. Full Truckload: 4 Things Every Shipper Should Know

 It is an excellent full truckload conversion product that is a key component of any Shipper of Choice strategy, but there are a few key differences between the two modes that you should be aware of.

-Though you can expect reliable, safe and cost-effective service on the rail, it is a different mode of transportation — understanding some of its nuances will help you plan for success.
+Though you can expect reliable, safe, eco-friendly and cost-effective service on the rail, it is a different mode of transportation — understanding some of its nuances will help you plan for success.

-Here are four differences you should be aware of when preparing for your intermodal shipments.
+Let's dive into four differences you should be aware of when preparing for intermodal shipping.

 Intermodal shipping is an efficient full truckload conversion product, but there are a few differences every shipper should know.